 Were we to draw wisdom from the past of humanity, we would be, each of us and all together, more seasoned than Methuselah.
 Therefore I am puzzled by the apparent elimination from the history books of that wise and compelling narration of concrete human experience patterns which constitutes practical wisdom.

 As for the equally emancipating wide picture allowing the common individual to understand how relative are in fact some of the things taken today for granted, eternal or final, how we can change them, that scope was equally absent in the XXth Century.
-Only recently, Big History attempts to see the whole at planetary scope and time; unfortunately, that too belittles to naught the role of humanity and persons as compared with millions of years and cosmic evolution.
+Only recently, Big History attempts to see the whole at galactic or planetary scope and time; unfortunately, that too belittles to naught the role of humanity and persons as compared with billions and millions of years and cosmic infinity.

 Could we please have a Book of Witnesses?

 What did actual people understand and do to cope with those circumstances, dangers and opportunities so characteristic and so many times repeated?
+What gave meaning to their lives, how did they make their life meaningful?
+What was happiness, success, fulfilment for them?
+What did they respect and value?
 What influence were they able to have on their condition and their future?
 What did they, the persons, do when they met violence, revolutions, invasion, poverty, famine, terror, the unexpected newness, the rise of new civilisations and states?
 What choices did they have when surprised by sudden wealth or discovery or aggression?
 Or when hit by betrayal, rejection, prejudice, decay, insecurity?
+How do people survive and prosper in unfree times?
+Which are the main mistakes people did which ruined lives so that we better know about them?
 What choices were found and experienced by men and women and children - or by their leaders - when meeting the long list of "historic" events and critical situations?

 Are the narrations of all that lost?
 Are they valueless because of not being supported by hard data fit to present-day Method?

-Wisdom extracted from the past at such a low "everyday" level is not considered a worthy part of the Historical Record.
+Wisdom extracted from the past at such a low "everyday memories" folkish, commonsense level is not considered a worthy part of the Historical Record.
 Is someone preserving that fount?
-In fact, who cares to even define luxuries like "wisdom" - that which caused flourishing in the past for individuals, for nations - or at least for whatever the authors believe to be prudence, good life and "Progress"?
+In fact, who cares to even define luxuries like "wisdom" - that which caused flourishing in the past for individuals, for nations - or at least for whatever the authors believe to be prudence, civilisation, good life and "Progress"?

 The way bygone individuals carved their path into their times seems of no concern for the publicly known writers of history.
 I am at pains to find old narratives and reflection of this kind.
 We did not learn what I would call life histories - typical and exceptional - in our school years.
 Biographical time and narration seems too subjective and partial, of no interest for the scholars of historical time; as if they, the scholars, were amici humani generi (friends of humanity "in general") but indifferent to the living human individuals, probably too biased in the old testimonies.
 Should we count on the television series and the big-budget films to become wiser?
 Is this an entertainment-task to be relegated to popular literature?